Elnaril/gedit-plugin-collection/README.md

 This plugin allows you to easily:
 - Verify (CTRL-ALT-v) a JSON document is a correctly formatted
 - Format (CTRL-ALT-J) a JSON document
-- Minimify (CTRL-ALT-j) a JSON document
+- Minify (CTRL-ALT-j) a JSON document

 #### Format Example:
 ```json